AxisCommunications/axis-aws-kinesis-vsp/README.md

 - **AWS CLI**.
     - [Getting started with the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
-    - Ensure to choose `json` as output and a region that supports Kinesis Video Streams during configuration.
+        - Ensure to choose a region that supports Kinesis Video Streams.
 - **jq**, a lightweight command-line JSON processor.
     - Installation and getting started instructions can be found [here](https://stedolan.github.io/jq/).

 ### Steps

-1. Create a file named `.env` in the `x509_authentication` directory of this repository, it will contain data to communicate with the camera and AWS.
+1. Create a file named `.env` in the `x509-authentication` directory of this repository, it will contain data to communicate with the camera and AWS.
 Add the content below to the file and fill in the corresponding values:

-    > For the `generate.sh` script and Docker Compose to pick up the environment variables the file needs to be named `.env` **and** be placed in the `x509_authentication` directory.
+    > For the `generate.sh` script and Docker Compose to pick up the environment variables the file needs to be named `.env` **and** be placed in the `x509-authentication` directory.

     ```sh
     DEVICE_USERNAME=<camera username>